 The part-time Executive PhD in Private Sector Development is taught in English and takes a minimum of 4 years.

 In year one of the programme, two progress workshops will be organised.
 During these progress workshops the research proposal will have to be presented after which you will receive feedback of your fellow students and the lecturer.
 This will help you to successfully submit your research proposal in year one of the PhD programme.
-The progress workshops are scheduled to take place on-campus from 27 February - 1 March 2023 and in September 2023 (dates to be confirmed).
+The progress workshops (intake 2023) are scheduled to take place on-campus from 9-11 May 2023 and in September 2023 (dates to be confirmed).

 In the first year, you will complete your PhD research proposal.
 Upon successful completion of the first year, access to the next years of the PhD programme will be granted.
 Admission to this second phase depends on the successful assessment of the research proposal written by the candidate.
 A committee consisting of three members will evaluate the research proposal on academic and societal / practical relevance and feasibility.
 In case of a positive evaluation of the research proposal at least two expert supervisors will be assigned to the PhD project of the candidate.